marcodb26/TabMania/README-DEV.md

   - Remember that most normalized tab IDs are strings (only tab IDs of standard tabs are numbers), so enclose the normalized tab ID in quotes

-* Call `tmUtils.showSearchParserInfo()` on the popup console to see how the search parser interpreted the active query
+* Call `tmConsole.showSearchParserInfo()` on the popup console to see how the search parser interpreted the active query
   - Works only while the TabMania popup is in search mode

-* Call `tmUtils.showBookmarksStats()` on the popup console to see counters from bookmarksManager.
+* Call `tmConsole.showBookmarksStats()` on the popup console to see counters from bookmarksManager.

 * Performance statistics (only for the popup console)
   - Call `perfProf.showAsyncQueues()` to see the performance of AsyncQueues.
   - Call `perfProf.showStats()` to see some general popup performance statistics.
   - Call `perfProf.showSearch()` to see performance statistics related to the search functionality.

-* Call `tmUtils.showStorage()` to get a full view of all chrome.storage variables currently set.
+* Call `tmConsole.showStorage()` to get a full view of all chrome.storage variables currently set.
-* Call `tmUtils.clearStorage()` in the background page console to reset all persisted state to default
+* Call `tmConsole.clearStorage()` in the background page console to reset all persisted state to default
   - Optional permissions might get reset, but Chrome keeps his cache of what was already granted and won't request permission to the user again